 Then sign up for the (used-to-be-free-but-still-not-too-expensive) Google Apps service.

 The Google Apps service gives you a branded version of Gmail (Google’s email service).
+Using your own branded email goes hand in hand with making your own branded or private label products.

 The emails you send go out as your own “mybusiness.com” giving that professional touch to your business.